spmedia/telegram-loot/README.md

 # Telegram Loot

 tl;dr - this script is a Telegram wizard 🧙🏽‍♂️ that hunts for intel.
-It saves the alerts and uploads the file and an alert to a Slack channel.
+It saves the intel results and then uploads the results file + sends an alert to a Slack channel.

 A fork of Telegram Trends by Tom Jarvis.